uber/ringpop-go/examples/keyvalue/README.md

-This application shows a complex example where a node makes requests to its self from a sharded endpoint.
+This application shows a complex example where a node makes requests to itself from a sharded endpoint.

 Note: this file can be [cram][3]-executed using `make test-examples`.
 That's why some of the example outputs below are a bit unusual.